| |

 exports.

-This however has not mattered as much as it should for
+This however has not mattered as much as it should

-two reasons.
+for two reasons.
 First, the runaway success the country

-has recorded in the new area of trade in services, especially
+has recorded in the new area of trade in services,

-software and IT-enabled services, has helped boost foreign
+especially software and IT-enabled services, has helped

-exchange earning.
-Second, the continuing ability of
+boost foreign exchange earning.
+Second, the continuing

-global labour market, has delivered large remittances
+in the global labour market, has delivered large remittances

 into the country through the liberalisation years.
-Together

-delivered surpluses in a couple of years.
+even delivered surpluses in a couple of years.

 Chart

-3 >>
+3 >> Click

 But these developments have a downside.
-Success in services
+Success in

-favourable policies, an attractive destination for foreign
+market and overtly favourable policies, an attractive

-investors.
-The net result has been the large flow of
+has been the large flow of capital into the country

-capital into the country and signs of a growing inability
+and signs of a growing inability of the Reserve Bank

-of the Reserve Bank of India (RBI) to intervene in India's
+of India (RBI) to intervene in India's liberalised

-liberalised foreign exchange markets to limit the appreciation
+foreign exchange markets to limit the appreciation

 of the rupee.
 An appreciating rupee renders India's

-exports more expensive and reduces the possibility that
+exports more expensive and reduces the possibility

-that India would enter higher-end segments with a higher
+The possibility that India would enter higher-end

-proportion of final value added being generated within
+segments with a higher proportion of final value added

-its own geographical boundaries is weakening.
+being generated within its own geographical boundaries

 Bigger Indian firms seem to be seeking a way out of